qgis/QGIS-Documentation/docs/user_manual/preamble/features.rst

     $ ulimit -Sn
     $ qgis

-Alternatively, from Linux kernel version 2.6.36 onward, you can use the newer ``prlimit`` utility.
-More info: https://manpages.ubuntu.com/manpages/jammy/man1/prlimit.1.html
+Alternatively, you can use the newer ``prlimit`` utility.
+More info: https://manpages.ubuntu.com/manpages/latest/man1/prlimit.1.html

 **To fix it forever**